 Deadlift is one of the oldest known forms of weightlifting but many believe it also puts the greatest stress on the back and abdomen.

 The Dark Iron Fitness belt is a solid leather weightlifting belt that holds you fast when stresses are at their worst.

 It’s 4 inches wide all the way around and features a robust double-prong metal buckle.

 The belt is fashioned from buffalo hide leather which impressed our test group with its comfortable, supple feel.

 While we put this belt through its paces in a variety of lifts there was no doubt that it shined particularly bright during the deadlifts.
 It provided an elevated sense of confidence and safety that helped put minds at ease, which is crucial when settling in over the bar.

-There’s nothing fake or pretentious about this belt.
-It holds your mid-section firmly every time so you can get on with setting new personal bests.
+This belt also holds your mid-section firmly every time so you can get on with setting new personal bests.

 3. Best for CrossFit: ProFitness Workout Belt